 Functional group and bloom season: Shrubs; B. glutinosa blooms year-round, B. sarothroides blooms from August to November, and B. sergiloides blooms from July to October (Baldwin et al. 2002).

 Distribution in Mojave/Habitat: B. glutinosa is found along canyon bottoms and other relatively mesic areas below 1250 m (Baldwin et al. 2002).
-B. sarothroides grows in disturbed habitats such as washes and roadsides in sandy/gravelly soil below 850 m (Baldwin et al. 2002).
-B. sergiloides can be found in sandy/gravelly streambeds between 600 m and 1575 m (Baldwin et al. 2002).
+Baccharis sarothroides grows in disturbed habitats such as washes and roadsides in sandy/gravelly soil below 850 m (Baldwin et al. 2002).
+Baccharis sergiloides can be found in sandy/gravelly streambeds between 600 m and 1575 m (Baldwin et al. 2002).

 Flower color and shape: White; involucral heads composed entirely of disc florets.

-Pollinator use: B. glutinosa is pollinated by Nomia Latreille bees (Hurd and Linsley 1975a).
-B. sergiloides and B. sarothroides are described as pollinator host species (Eldredge et al. 2013; USDA Natural Resources Conservation Service and the Xerces Society 2012).
+Pollinator use: Baccharis glutinosa is pollinated by Nomia Latreille bees (Hurd and Linsley 1975a).
+Baccharis sergiloides and B. sarothroides are described as pollinator host species (Eldredge et al. 2013; USDA Natural Resources Conservation Service and the Xerces Society 2012).
 Carril et al. (2018) collected Hylaeus mesillae Cockerell, an undescribed Hylaeus sp., Lasioglossum albohirtum, L. hyalinum Crawford, L. nevadense Crawford, a few additional Lasioglossum morphospecies, Perdita dubia Cockerell, P. festiva Timberlake, P. phymatae Cockerell, P. similis Timberlake, P. subfasciata Cockerell, P. zebrata Cresson, Ceratina nanula Cockerell, Melissodes tristis Cockerell, and Colletes slevini Cockerell on B. glutinosa.
 Moths in the Geometridae (Chlorochlamys appellaria Pearsall, Synchlora gerularia Hübner), Saturniidae, and the Noctuidae (Schinia oculate Smith) use B. sarothroides and B. glutinosa as larval hosts (Robinson et al. 2010).

 Tortoise use: There is no information on Baccharis species use by tortoises.

 Propagation, production, and cultivation: Fruits should be spread in a thin layer to dry in a warm, well-ventilated area that is protected by the wind.
 When dry, the pappus and other non-seed material can be removed by rubbing in between the hands or by feeding the whole inflorescence into a brush machine (Bonner and Karrfelt 2008; Young and Young 1986).
 Clean seeds can be stored in airtight containers between 1.7° and 4.5°C (Bonner and Karrfelt 2008).
 Baccharis seeds are nondormant, and thus require no treatment prior to germination (Baskin and Baskin 2014; Olson 1974; Young and Young 1986).
 Several studies (Baskin and Baskin 2014; Bonner and Karrfelt 2008; Olson 1974) recommend an alternating temperature regime of 30°/15-20°C and full light for germination of Baccharis L. species.
 A propagation study of B. glutinosa in which seeds were grown under the previously described conditions for 15-30 days resulted in a germination rate of 75-82%.
-B. glutinosa performed well in acquiring roots on stem cuttings from wild stock, but the authors concluded that there were too few accessions for a definitive answer about its use as a technique in that experiment (Everett et al. 1978).
+Baccharis glutinosa performed well in acquiring roots on stem cuttings from wild stock, but the authors concluded that there were too few accessions for a definitive answer about its use as a technique in that experiment (Everett et al. 1978).

 Recoverability: Although Baccharis spp. frequently occupy highly disturbance prone habitats such as desert washes and riparian habitats, we found no literature on the recoverability of Baccharis after disturbance.
 This taxon frequently occupies disturbance-prone washes and is small-seeded and wind-dispersed (Baldwin et al. 2002) suggesting good colonizing potential (Shryock et al. 2014).